-5. Parking tickets and utility bills payment delays can also show up on the credit report and affect your score.
+- Parking tickets and utility bill payment delays can also appear on the credit report and affect your score.

-8. Change of address can also affect your credit record.
-Some properties are identified as a higher risk before the owner or a previous occupant had defaulted on their credit.
+- A change of address can also affect your credit record.
+Some properties are identified as a higher risk before the owner or a previous occupant defaulted on their credit.
 If you move into such a property, it can negatively affect your credit score.
 Likewise, if you move out of a property with a negative credit history, your score can pick up by a few points.

 Types of Accounts that Affect Credit Scores

 You can use different types of credit accounts to monitor your credit score through a strategy called credit mix.
-It involves maintaining various kinds of credits, like mortgage, a car loan and revolving debt.
+It involves maintaining various kinds of credit, like mortgages, car loans and revolving debt.
 In most cases, a strategy of mixed credit accounts leads to a better credit score than having just one type of account.

 There are two main types of credit, three if you consider the very rare ‘open credit’.

 Revolving credit is one of the most popular types of credit accounts.
 It is the default type of borrowing on a credit card, and you can freely get it from your card provider.